josiah-orie/imageUpload-springboot-thymeleaf/README.md

 <p>dont forget to close the inputStream object at the end.</p>
 <p>
-  Also, For windows users, using wampserver or mysql workbench, you will be required to make changes to the application.properties file to reflect your MySQl port.
+  Also, For windows users, using wampserver or mysql workbench, you will be required to make changes to the application.properties file to reflect your MySQL port. e.g 3306
 </p>
 <p>
   Thanks and enjoy!